kasperjunge/kasperjunge.github.io/posts/2025/0_hello-world.rst

 Hello Ablog World!
 ===================

-omg, this is my first blog post on my new ablog hosted on github pages!
+My first post on my brand new ablog blog 🚀

-check my next blog to read how i set this up
+Read me next blog where I will show how I host it for free using Python and GitHub Pages.